behu-kea/ITA23-2-sem/CS101/01-kotlin-intro.md

 ### Opgave 8 - level 2

-Write a Kotlin function that accepts two integers from the user and then prints
+Write a Kotlin function (and a lambda version) that accepts two integers from the user and then prints

 - the sum
 - the difference
 - the product
 - the average
-- the distance  (the difference between integer)
+- the distance  (the difference between integer, can only be positive)
 - the maximum (the larger of the two  integers)
 - the minimum (smaller of the two integers)